Hex Keys: Essential Tools for Precision Fastening

 Hex Keys Q & A

-Q: What's the difference between metric and imperial hex keys?
+Q: What’s the difference between metric and SAE hex keys?

-A: Metric sizes are measured in millimeters, while imperial sizes are in inches.
-Always match the key to your fastener's measurement system.
+A: Metric keys measure in millimeters, while SAE (Imperial) keys use inches.
+Always match the key to the screw type.

-Q: How do I prevent stripping screws with hex keys?
+Q: How do I prevent rounding hex screws?

-Q: How do I maintain my hex keys?
+Q: How often should I replace my hex keys?